 A work environment where there’s recognition of the need for employees to be able to manage the demands of work, family and personal life.

 A work environment where employees are respectful and considerate in their interactions with one another, as well as with customers, clients and the public.

 Clear Leadership & Expectations are present in an environment in which leadership is effective and there is support that helps employees know what they need to do, how their work contributes to the organization, and whether there are impending changes.

-Recognition & Reward are present in a work environment where there is appropriate acknowledgement and appreciation of employees' efforts in a fair and timely manner.
+A work environment where there is appropriate acknowledgement and appreciation of employees’ efforts in a fair and timely manner.

 This covers serious issues such as bullying, harassment, and discrimination.
 This particular workshop is intended for decision makers and those responsible for policy development in the organization.